-“I cry out to God Most High, to God who fulfills his purpose for me.”
+“I cry out to God Most High, to God who fulfills his purpose for me” (Psalm 57:2).

-Here he states two basic facts: God has a purpose for him and God will fulfill that purpose.
+David states two basic facts in this verse: God has a purpose for him and God will fulfill that purpose.
 Both these truths combine to become that deep and wondrous theological concept we call “providence.”
 The word was much more common centuries ago than it is today, though its relevancy has never waned.
-Its meaning captures God’s relationship to the created world, namely, that he both preserves the order of all things and guides them toward his intended end.
+Its meaning captures God’s relationship to the created world; namely, that he both preserves the order of all things and guides them toward his intended end.

 Providence is the sovereignty of God made palpable.
 It’s the outworking of his power and authority for his children in space and time, which means, in the things we schedule, the air we breathe, the moments we move.
 Providence is observed, experienced, tasted.
 We may even say it’s the distinctively Christian term for reality.

 Since God is sovereign, and this world is his, then every moment, in a sense, is a moment of providence.
 Wherever you find yourself right now has come by the process of events he ordained.
 Every past moment of your life has led to your now.
 The same will be true tonight, and tomorrow, and ten years in the future.
 Our experience of providence is our experience of the present, which we know has been wondrously woven together by God.

 And because God is behind it all, we, as those united to Christ by faith, are assured of this: God’s providence neither gets it wrong nor lets us go, ever.

 First, we should immediately stop every instinct in us that wants to pass this off as cobweb orthodoxy.
 It is orthodoxy, and it’s beautifully ancient, but it’s more current than we ever expected.
 Providence is actually so contemporary that it anticipates how vastly different things often seem from our perspective.

 The God of love behind absolutely everything in your life never gets it wrong and never ever lets go.